ZoydSportello/dactyl-starter-kit/README.md

 # Dactyl Starter Kit

+**WARNING:** THIS IS A WORK IN PROGRESS.
+USE AT YOUR OWN RISK.
+Not all statements in this README are true (yet).

 This is a repository template that provides a basis for documentation projects using [Dactyl](https://github.com/ripple/dactyl/).
 This "opinionated" standard for a documentation site can be styled for different aesthetics while providing a consistent functional experience for users and a consistent editing experience for contributors.

 The contents of the Dactyl Starter Kit are as follows: